Previously, we went to Castle, Museum and hung out with monkeys. However, it feels like a bit incomplete if you don’t visit Japanese Temple.

 The 6 statues of Bodhisattvas who traveled the 6 realms as hell, starvation, beasts, carnage, human beings and divine beings to provide salvation to others according to Buddhism history.

 Wet Buddha （濡れ仏-延命地蔵）

 It stands next to the 6 statues.
-The meeaning of Wet represents the reminisence of the great conflagration during Edo era.
+The meaning of Wet represents the reminiscence of the great conflagration during Edo era.

 Sanmon Gate (山門）

 World Heritage Wooden Gate stands in front of the main temple.
 We can see the golden sign of Zonkoji temple here.